RadicalZephyr/rust-enum-layout/README.md

 Anyway, that's interesting and I totally agree with the rust compiler that it should be able to differentiate between 3 different possible variants with only 1 byte of tag info.

+Arg!!
+Actually, this is totally expected behavior because this optimization is basically just the Rust compiler recognizing that Comp2R1R2 is structurally identical to `Option<R2>` and doing the same optimization!
+The fact that it's the structure of `Option` that's being recognized (rather than that specific type) is actually pretty cool in itself though.

 The very next value then is surprising again though, because for some reason when we get to Comp2R2R3 we suddenly need 2 bytes for the tag!